 All visits and exchanges are supervised by specially trained employees of Children’s Centre Thunder Bay who monitor all interactions between participants and intervene if necessary to ensure the safety of all.
 Employees also ensure that both parties are following the terms and conditions of the program, which are fully explained during the intake process.

 The program typically operates 3 days a week, Friday to Sunday, though hours will vary.
 Services are available in both English and French.
-Program fees are usually shared between both parties and are on a sliding scale or may be waived.

 Self-referrals are accepted, as are third party referrals from lawyers, mental health professionals, or the Court.
 In all cases, both parties must provide consent.